Parent/ Carer Comments:

 Welcome from the Headteacher

 Welcome to Notton House Academy.
 We are a Residential Academy for boys aged 8-19, with 50 pupils on roll, situated in leafy Wiltshire.
 We accommodate a wide range of young people with Special Educational Needs and Disability (SEND).
-This includes Social, Emotional and Mental Health (SEMH), Speech, Language and Communication Needs (SLCN) and Autistic Spectrum (ASC).
+This includes Social, Emotional and Mental Health (SEMH), Speech, Language and Communication Needs (SLCN) and Autistic Spectrum Condition (ASC).
 The residential aspect of the Academy enables pupils’ access to an extensive range of extra-curricular experiences, stability, opportunities to build confidence and independence skills in a supportive and nurturing environment.

 As an Academy we offer a bespoke, aspirational, residential educational experience to our young people, their families and carers.